PurdueCAM2Project/HELPSweb/source/join.rst

 - A: Too many people treat "research" as visiting an amusement park.
 They are looking for "fun" without the intention of taking efforts.
-They show up when they want to; they may leave at any moment.
+They show up when they want to; they leave at any moment.
 They expect to get A easily.
 This research team does not need those people.
 This research team welcomes only the people that are serious about solving research problems.
-Many people want to join this team because these people know everyone in this team is serious about solving research problems.
+Yes, this team has many students (usually 60 or more) because these people are serious about solving research problems.

 - Q: How many hours do I need to spend per week?

 - A: **What do you want to accomplish?** You need to spend at least six hours a week.
 If you cannot, you are wasting your time because you can accomplish nothing.
-Many people spend more than six hours a week.
-If you are leading a research paper, it is possible that you spend 30 hours (or more) the week before submission.
+Many people spend much more than six hours a week.
+If you are leading a research paper, it is possible that you spend 30 hours (or more) the several weeks before submission.

-- Q: If I am selected, I will stay for at least two semesters, right?

-- A: Not necessarily.
-The team may be reorganized.
-A particular topic may be eliminated if enough progress has been made.
-A member may be released (not "fired") if the member shows no progress.

 - Q: Your team demands a lot.
 What do members get?

 - A: Why do people climb high mountains?
 Why do people compete in World Cup?
 They want to accomplish something extraordinary.
-This team gives members the pride of solving research problems, friendship with excellent researchers, authorship (or co-authorship) of research papers, strong recommendation letters, excellent job offers, and occasionally, pizza.
+This team gives members friendship with excellent researchers, authorship of research papers, strong recommendation letters, excellent job offers, and occasionally, pizza.
+Above everything else, this team gives members the pride of solving research problems,

 - Q: I do not want to take a research course because I already have too many credits.